ultralytics/ultralytics/docs/en/modes/train.md

     allowfullscreen>
   </iframe>
   <br>
-  <strong>Watch:</strong> How to Train a YOLOv8 model on Your Custom Dataset in Google Colab.
+  <strong>Watch:</strong> How to Train a YOLO model on Your Custom Dataset in Google Colab.
 </p>

 ## Why Choose Ultralytics YOLO for Training?

-Here are some compelling reasons to opt for YOLOv8's Train mode:
+Here are some compelling reasons to opt for YOLO11's Train mode:

 - **Efficiency:** Make the most out of your hardware, whether you're on a single-GPU setup or scaling across multiple GPUs.
 - **Versatility:** Train on custom datasets in addition to readily available ones like COCO, VOC, and ImageNet.